 Setting up a Google Business Profile (previously Google My Business) is a free, essential way for your practice to get in front of more ideal clients on Google Search & Maps.

-In this blog post, we’ll walk you through everything you need to do to set up your Google Business Profile correctly, so that potential clients can easily find you and learn more about your practice.
+In this post, we’ll walk you through everything you need to do to set up your Google Business Profile so that potential clients can find and learn more about your practice.

 Why Set Up a Google Business Profile?